m-chaturvedi/undupes/README.md

 # Welcome to undupes' repository

 `undupes` attempts to solve the problem of finding duplicate files and deleting them if needed.
-It tries to do so using by leveraging the Unix philosophy.
+It tries to do so by leveraging the Unix philosophy.

 # Quick Actions